WWE '13: Gameplay

-Exhibition
+Mechanics

-WWE '13 runs on the engine dubbed, "Predator Technology 2.0", which succeeds the first version from WWE '12.
-The engine has been updated to allow for more fluid animations, with odd collisions and transitions having been fixed and updated, it also allows over 300 new moves.
-Other past problems that have been fixed include a better weight detection system, contextual animations, and automatic attack homing, to ensure that the character always strikes toward opponents.
+WWE '13 runs on the second major revision of Predator Technology, introduced in WWE '12.
+This revision allows for more fluid animations, and improves on weight detection system, contextual animations, and automatic attack homing, to ensure that the character always strikes toward opponents.
 The contextual animation system has been refined to ensure that it dynamically swaps out moves to make sure that the game is using the appropriate move animations at any given time and state.
 The weight detection system makes it so that small superstars such as Rey Mysterio are unable to lift larger wrestlers such as the Big Show.
-Thus, the contextual animations ensure that more appropriate attacks are put in the superstar's normal moveset.

 The game's new homing system is designed so that when doing high-flying moves, a player will hit the intended target with better precision.
 The homing system also tracks tables so that they will be better detected when doing grapples on a ladder in TLC and Ladder matches.
 This feature allows for environmental moves such as ring breaks, barricade breaks, announce table breaks, and catching (mid-air) finishers to be possible.

-A different model is used for "giant" characters, rather than a single-body structure for all superstars.
-The game also features a newly revamped audio system with remastered sound effects and crowd reactions, and commentary audio taken directly from live WWE events.
+The audio system has been improved, with remastered sound effects and crowd reactions.
 Online servers have been enhanced to allow players to test out creations before downloading them into the game.

 The "Special Referee" match type returns from its last appearance in WWE SmackDown vs. Raw 2007.
-Additionally, AI will fill in for absent players during online matches, in the event when not enough players are available.